crcn-archive/mojo-docs/articles/syntax/3. views/1. introduction/article.md

 Mojo Views are the C in [Model View Controller](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 The View controller handles what the user sees, and any user interactions.
-For example, when a user clicks a button (view), the button click is handled by the view controller, which might invoke some sort of action on the application, such as a model, router, or command.
+For example, when a user clicks a button (view), the button click is handled by the view controller, which might invoke some sort of action on the application, such as a `model`, `router`, or `command`.
 Clicking an anchor link for instance gets sent to the view controller, which then interacts with the HTTP router to redirect to another application state.

 The default view controller layer for Mojo is [mojo-views](https://github.com/classdojo/mojo-views).
 You can install it by plugging it into your main application, like so: